cbarley10/Custom-Objects-Klaviyo-Server/README.md

 ROOT_URL=https://a.klaviyo.com/api/v1/custom-objects/Cart
 ```

-You can find your Public Token and Private API key in your Klaviyo Account settings
+You can find your Public Token and Private API key in your Klaviyo Account settings.
+Do not include the curly braces when you add those tokens.
+Example `PUBLIC_TOKEN=ABC123`

 3. Install packages using: